Tottenham vs Everton predictions, team news, betting tips, odds and Bet Builder

 Everton

-Jarrad Branthwaite and Jack Grealish are non-runners for the Toffees while Idrissa Gueye is a doubt.
+Jarrad Branthwaite and Jack Grealish are non-runners for the Toffees while Idrissa Gueye is rated 50-50.

 Predicted line-up (4-2-3-1): Pickford; O'Brien, Tarkowski, Keane, Mykolenko; Garner, Iroegbunam; McNeil, Dewsbury-Hall, Ndiaye; Beto.